Generating Drill Down Application Landscapes

 1. Importing Data

 With this information, you can already do a lot of application landscape generation.
-But first, let us import the data.
+However, first, let's import the data.
 In the second screenshot, you see how we have set up the import tool to import the data file.

 In the third screenshot, you see how we have mapped the input of the file onto known data types in the Architecture Repository.